trypromptly/LLMStack/web/docs/datasources/intro.md

 #### Weaviate

-You can connect your Weaviate instance to LLMStack and use it as a data source.
+You can connect your [Weaviate](https://weaviate.io) instance to LLMStack and use it as a data source.

+#### SingleStore

+LLMStack can connect to your [SingleStore](https://www.singlestore.com/) instance and allow you to query your database and use the results as a data source in your LLM apps.